2024–2025 Florida Citrus Production Guide: Useful Websites and Mobile Apps

-Jamie D. Burrow, Chris Oswalt, Mongi Zekri, Ajia M. Paolillo, and Matthew Smith
+Jamie D. Burrow, Chris Oswalt, Mongi Zekri, and Matthew T. Smith

-Over the last decade, technology has changed rapidly, and today carrying a mobile device puts a computer in your hands.
+Technology continues to evolve at a rapid pace, and carrying a mobile device puts a computer in your hands.
 With the ever-evolving changes in technology, the agriculture industry is implementing tools to help growers make better management decisions for their crops.
-GPS equipment in tractors, computer programs to predict disease progression, and mobile phone apps to monitor weather are a few of the most common advances in technology being used.
+GPS equipment in tractors, disease progression models, and mobile apps to monitor weather are a few of the most common advances in technology being used.

 Several web-based programs and mobile apps are available for free or at a cost.
 These programs can be used to assist in the decision-making process of maintaining Florida citrus groves.
 A variety of programs are available through UF/IFAS, along with others from government and private entities.
 The listing here does not indicate general or specific endorsement or exclusion of a product or service, nor does it indicate approval by UF/IFAS Extension.